Mobile App Security: Move Your Data Closer to the Edge

 Many enterprises are moving much of their critical computing and storage to the cloud.
 But for some apps, performing data processing at the edge of the network, near the source of the data—called edge computing—offers improved performance, among other benefits.
 Enterprises are increasingly turning to powerful mobile devices that process, save, and transmit data for edge computing.

 The benefits offered by edge computing, with its reliance on the use of mobile devices, means that apps are arriving at a critical juncture, where requirements for computing power, mobility, and security converge.
 How do you balance these requirements?
 Fortunately, the OWASP Mobile Security Project offers guidance, providing a list of the top 10 mobile security vulnerabilities that organizations should consider as they develop or deploy their mobile apps.

 In this post, we'll look at the benefits of mobile edge computing.
 In succeeding posts, we'll describe how Blue Cedar can help enterprises ensure that they address key OWASP mobile security vulnerabilities as they plan their mobile app strategy.
-Also, as a reminder, you can learn more about our approach to edge computing in this Thursday's Webinar, A New Approach to Securing Mobile Apps, featuring Dr. Ed Amoroso and me.

 Where Edge Computing Can Help